jonfernq/Learning/Algorithms/SelectionSort2/README.md

 ### Mathematical Proof of Time Complexity

-In the worst case scenario the array is unsorted and the smallest array element is at the very end of the array, so that the inner loop always finds a new minimum in each iteration.
+In the worst case scenario, the array is unsorted and the smallest array element is at the very end of the array, so that the inner loop always finds a new minimum in each iteration.

 However, even if the array is already sorted, the iteration over the two embedded loops will still take place, thus best case time complexity is the same as worst case.
-The middle or 'average' case (not 'average' in the statistical sense) is thus the same also.
+The middle or 'average' case (not 'average' in the statistical sense) between best and worse case is thus the same also.

+Intuitively and diagrammatically the two embedded loops can be seen to be O(n^2), however this can also be proven more rigorously mathematically.
 The two embedded loops can be expressed as sum of O(n-i-1) for i ranging from 0 to n-2 which can be expressed as:

 O(n-1) + O(n-2) + O(n-3) + ... + O(2) + O(1)